 “Better get home,” Lathom said.
-Guilt nibbled at him, first around the edges, tentative teeth on a jammy dodger, but by the time he got home it was roaring wild and ripping him open to get at the filling.
-He went straight to bed and pretended to sleep and got up and put on different clothes and went to the clinic and ….
+Guilt nibbled at him, first around the edges, like tentative teeth on a Jammy Dodger, but by the time he got home the guilt was roaring wild and ripping him open to get at the filling.
+He went straight to bed and pretended to sleep and got up and put on different clothes and went to the clinic and . . .

 Radley was impressed.
 “The quicker the better in my book, ” he said.